-When students are kind to one another and show respect to their classmates, those acts of kindness reverberate both inside your classroom and outside into the community, too.
+When students are kind to one another and show respect to you and their classmates, those acts of kindness reverberate both inside your classroom and in the community, too.

-Here are five books — plus fun and engaging activities and discussion prompts —you can pull from your library’s shelves to inspire kindness in your classroom:
+Cultivating a community of kindness leads to a positive classroom environment.
+Here are five books — plus fun and engaging activities and discussion prompts — to inspire kindness in your classroom.

 1. The Friendship Tree